 Women hold C-suite, executive and senior management roles across our airline.
 We are encouraging the next generation of girls and young women to pursue their aviation dreams and to consider exciting and rewarding careers in non-traditional professions, " said Arielle Meloul-Wechsler, Executive Vice President, Chief Human Resources and Communications Officer at Air Canada.

 Judy Cameron became the first female pilot hired by Air Canada, Canada's largest airline, in April 1978 at the age of 23.
 She was the first woman to graduate from Selkirk College's Aviation Technology Program in 1975.

 Throughout her flying career of 40 years and over 23,000 hours, she has flown the DC-3, Twin Otter, Hawker Siddeley 748, DC-9, Lockheed 1011, Airbus 320, Boeing 767 and Boeing 777 to the far corners of the world.
 She became a captain in 1997 and in 2010, she became the first female captain in Canada of a Boeing 777, the largest aircraft in Air Canada's fleet.
 She retired in 2015, received the Elsie MacGill Northern Lights award in the Flight Operations category that year, and in 2016 she was chosen by the 99s (International Organization of Women Pilots) to be on its Canadian postage stamp.

-Air Canada has committed to awarding $20,000 per year for three years for the scholarship.
-The Captain Judy Cameron scholarship targets young women in pursuit of non-traditional aviation careers as commercial pilots or aircraft maintenance engineers who may not have the financial means to do so.
+Air Canada has committed in 2019 to awarding $20,000 per year for three years for the scholarship.
+The Captain Judy Cameron scholarship targets young women in pursuit of a career as commercial pilots or aircraft maintenance engineers who may not have the financial means to do so.

-Applications are open to all women who are Canadian citizens who have been accepted, are enrolled or are considering a post-secondary aviation flight program or aircraft repair and maintenance program.
+Applications are open to all women who are Canadian citizens who have been accepted or enrolled in a post-secondary aviation flight program or aircraft repair and maintenance program.

 Best of success!